-Who has never had a laundry disaster?
-Disasters can happen due to our own carelessness, using the wrong cleaning product or methods, or equipment issues.
+It's rare to find someone who's never had a laundry mishap.
+Disasters happen all the time, whether it's our own error, a wrong cleaning product, a method mistake, or equipment issues.
 Not every laundry problem has an easy fix and some actually have none.
-But, most laundry errors can be corrected and along the way, we learn not to do it again.
+Thankfully, most laundry errors can be corrected.

 01 of 12

 What's going on in your day or washing machine that's leaving mystery holes in your clothes?
 Learn how to solve that puzzle by eliminating the most probable causes and then how to resolve those snag- and hole-causing problems.

 02 of 12

 Have you ever mistakenly thrown a wool sweater into the washer in hot water or the high heat of a dryer and pulled it out only to see that it has shrunken to nearly doll-size?
 Before you relegate it to Fido or the toy box, try this technique that could save your clothing investment.

 03 of 12

 Even if you follow all the rules on keeping white clothes white, they can still become yellowed over time.
 Discover the causes of that yellowing, ways to prevent it, and how to make all types of fabrics white again.

 04 of 12

 05 of 12

 Is all of your underwear now pink due to that rogue red sock in a load of whites?
 Did that tie-dyed shirt turn a whole load of laundry tie-dyed?

 06 of 12

 Both commercial liquid fabric softener and dryer sheets can leave what appears to be grease stains on freshly washed clothes.
 Learn how to remove these stains and prevent them from happening again.

 07 of 12

 Lip balm can easily end up going through a laundry cycle when it's forgotten in a pocket.
 It creates a combination stain of wax, oil, and sometimes dye.
 The key is to successful removal is to tackle all of the components as soon as possible.

 08 of 12